-Charles is recently retired from a career in the hospitality business.
+Charles is retired from a career in the hospitality business.
 He has worked at the prestigious Inn at Little Washington, Washington, VA, rated by Zagat Magazine as the #1 restaurant in America for food, ambiance and service.
 He served as Maitre d’Hotel and Wine Director at The American Club Resort and Whistling Straits Golf Resort in Kohler, WI, a AAA Five Diamond Resort as well as other fine dining hotels.

 A Wisconsin native and a graduate of the University of Wisconsin-Green Bay, Birr is a “seasoned food and beverage executive with experience at AAA Five Diamond, ExxonMobil and Five Star Resorts.”